BeTomorrow/micro-observables/README.md

 ## Observables

-In micro-observables, observables store a single value and allow adding and removing listeners in order to be notified when this value changes.
-If you are used to RxJS, think of micro-observables as a subset of RxJS exposing only the `BehaviorSubject` class.
+In micro-observables, observables are objects that store a single value and that notifies when this value changes.
+If you are used to RxJS, you can think of micro-observables as a tiny subset of RxJS exposing only the `BehaviorSubject` class.

 Observables can be transformed into new observables by applying functions on them,